-More specifically and without limiting the above general assurance, the Recipient hereby gives the following specific assurances with respect to the programs administered by the Recipient
+More specifically, and without limiting the above general Assurance, the Recipient agrees with and gives the following Assurances with respect to its Federally assisted Federal Highway Program:

-- That the Recipient agrees that each "program" and each "facility" as defined in sub-sections 21.23(e) and 21.23(b) of the Regulations, will be (with regard to a "program") conducted, or will be (with regard to a "facility") operated in compliance with all requirements imposed by, or pursuant to the Regulations. - 2.
-That the Recipient shall insert the following notification in all solicitations for bids for work or material subject to the Regulations and made in connection with all programs administered by the Recipient and in adapted form in all proposals for negotiated agreements:
+- The Recipient agrees that each "activity," "facility," or "program," as defined in §§ 21.23 (b) and 21.23 (c) of 49 C.F.R. § 21 will be (with regard to an "activity") facilitated, or will be (with regard to a "facility") operated, or will be (with regard to a "program") conducted in compliance with all requirements imposed by, or pursuant to the Acts and the Regulations. - 2.
+The Recipient will insert the following notification in all solicitations for bids, Requests For Proposals for work, or material subject to the Acts and the Regulations made in connection with all Federal Highway Programs and, in adapted form, in all proposals for negotiated agreements regardless of funding source: